Robin-Sch/rstorage-panel/README.md

 Play around with `PANEL_MAX_SIZE` in the environment variables if you're getting out of memory crashes (set it lower until you get no crashes anymore while uploading a big file).

-Go to your panel (`localhost:3000` by default), login, and paste the public key (and change the ip/port if you have changed that).
+Go to your panel (`localhost:3000` by default), login, and paste the certificate (of your node's console) (and change the ip/port if you have changed that).
 If you want to add more nodes, repeat the same steps (installation => copying => pasting).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.